Ph.D., M.Phil., M.A. in French Studies, Yale University

 M.A., B.A. in French Studies, Brigham Young University

 Bruce Hayes is an associate professor of French literature and culture at the University of Kansas, where he has taught since 2001.
 He specializes in late medieval and Renaissance literature and culture, with a particular focus in popular culture and humor.
-His current book-length project, Castigating Comedy: Polemical Humor before and during the French Wars of Religion, explores both regionally (Nérac in southern France, Rouen, Geneva, and Paris) and historically (1534, the Affaire des placards to 1572, the St. Bartholomew's Day Massacres), the ideological and polemical uses of humor and satire during this turbulent time in France’s history.
-His work has appeared in journals and series such as Études Rabelaisiennes, Cahiers d’Humanisme et Renaissance, French Forum, and Renaissance and Reformation.
-In 2010, he published a monograph, Rabelais's Radical Farce: Late Medieval Comic Theater and Its Function in Rabelais (Ashgate), which has been called “a thought-provoking contribution to late medieval and Renaissance studies” (Renaissance Quartlerly).
+His current book-length project, Castigating Comedy: Polemical Humor before and during the French Wars of Religion, explores both regionally (Nérac in southern France, Rouen, Geneva, and Paris) and historically (1534, the Affaire des placards to 1562, the outbreak of the first French War of Religion), the ideological and polemical uses of humor and satire during this turbulent time in France’s history.
+His work has appeared in journals and series such as French Studies, The French Review, Études Rabelaisiennes, Cahiers d’Humanisme et Renaissance, French Forum, and Renaissance and Reformation.
+In 2010, he published a monograph, Rabelais's Radical Farce: Late Medieval Comic Theater and Its Function in Rabelais (Ashgate), which has been called “a thought-provoking contribution to late medieval and Renaissance studies” (Renaissance Quarterly).
 Awards and fellowships he has received include a National Endowment for the Humanities Summer Stipend, an American Philosophical Society Franklin Grant, and a Newberry Library Fellowship.
-At KU, he is currently the department’s Director of Graduate Studies.
-Recently, he was the Faculty Fellow for Graduate Studies (2013–14).
-That same year he was a Hall Center for the Humanities Research Fellow.
+At KU, he is currently department chair.

 Rabelais’s Radical Farce: Late Medieval Comic Theater and Its Function in Rabelais.
 Aldershot, UK: Ashgate Press, 2010.